LiaScript/docs/README.md

 *******************************************************************************

                                  --{{2}}--
-If you want to turn this into a contiuous representation, you have work with starting numbers.
+If you want to turn this into a continuous representation, you have to work with starting numbers.

                                   {{2}}
 *******************************************************************************